Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 My own review process starts with making sure that all structure is simple, practical, easy to build, and has good access for welding and maintenance.
 I will then verify the proposed structure per the applicable ABS rule.
 If regions of plate are in doubt, I will verify plate thickness and internal support according to plate theory per local edge fixity.

 If the vessel is very slender, or is shallow in relation to its length, then the ABS Aluminum Vessels rule requires a global longitudinal strength analysis, based on a calculated minimum Section Modulus for the whole vessel.
 This would not ordinarily be a factor for vessels under around 60 to 80 feet.
-It is a seemingly complex calculation, but the ABS AV rule uses a fairly simple approach.
+Although this may at first look like a very complex calculation, the ABS AV rule uses a fairly simple approach.

-In general, it is preferable to locate transverse plate seams at 1/4 the span between frames - at the location of least stress.
+As noted above, in general it is best to locate transverse plate seams at 1/4 the span between frames - at the location of least stress.
 It is desirable in all cases to locate plate seams away from other stress points, such as hatch or house corners.
 In general, all house and hatch corners should have a generous radius.
 It is generally desirable to reinforce transverse plate seams using "sister" long'ls to span the seam, which also helps to minimize distortion during weld-up.

 SOURCES